csecht/CountBOINCtasks/README.md

 Initial view showing all logged task count data.
 ![zoom-plot](images/gcount-tasks_plot_counts.png)

 If the plotting function does not seem to be working, it can be tested with example log data provided with this distribution.
-From the Help menu, select "Text example data" to produce this plot window:
+From the Help menu, select "Test example data" to produce this plot window:
 ![example-plot](images/gcount-tasks_testplot.png)

 ### Stand-alone versions: GcountTasks (no Python installation needed)